The International Youth Initiative Program (YIP) org. number SE 802439-6965

 - Supporting Institutional Members without the right to vote(1) The category ‘individual members’ gathers individuals.(2) The category ‘institutional members’, gathers associations, local public institutions, and other public or private institutions, with or without legal status.Limits to active membership The admissions as active member or active institutional member depend on the direct involvement in the activities of the YIP and on the invitation in writing by the Board of the Association.

-Every active member and active institutional member may authorize in writing another active member and active institutional member to represent him/her at the General Assembly.
+Every active member and active institutional member may authorise in writing another active member and active institutional member to represent him/her at the General Assembly.
 No active member or active institutional member can represent more than two other active members or active institutional members.
-Authorizations must be mentioned in the minutes of the General Assembly and included in the Association’s archives.
+Authorisations must be mentioned in the minutes of the General Assembly and included in the Association’s archives.

 §8 – Application

 Requests for membership are to be send through our online application system on the YIP website.
 The membership is valid when the membership fee has been paid.

 Membership resignations are to be addressed in writing to the Board and will come into effect 1 year after the last payment of the membership fee.